varunthakkar564/Image-Based-Text-Classification-Using-OCR-/README.md

-# Image Based Text Text Classification Using OCR
+# Image Based Text Classification Using OCR

 It is a Streamlit web application that allows users to upload images containing text, extract the text using Tesseract OCR, perform spell-checking, sentiment analysis, and extract keywords from the extracted text.